Rye College: History

 The school developed from earlier schools in Rye such as Rye Grammar School which was founded by Sir Thomas Peacocke in 1636.
 It became a comprehensive school in (or before) 1969.

+In November 2018 Rye College joined the Aquinas Church of England Education Trust, whilst retaining its community school terms of reference.
+It is a non-faith school.

 Ofsted judgement and academic performance

-The school was judged Good by Ofsted in 2013.
+The school was judged Good by Ofsted in 2023.
 Performance at GCSE in 2017 was average compared to national results, based on the Progress 8 measure.

-Future plans

-As of December 2017, the plan is for Rye Studio School to merge with Rye College in September 2018.